 Prerequisite: Consent of instructor.
 Independent study through readings, reports, and field work.

 SOC 4354 Sociology of Business and Work Settings: 3 semester hours

 Prerequisite: SOC 1010, junior standing or consent of instructor.
 The sociology of work and occupations in America, Europe, and Asia; organization structures and worker participation; worker attitude, behaviors, and commitment; the socialization of the worker; determinants of worker behavior; social problems of work and business; and the impact of community on the work place and business behavior.

 Same as GS 4360.
-Prerequisites: SOC 1010 and junior standing or consent of instructor.
-The study of dominant-subordinate group relations.
-Religion, ethnicity, race, and gender as factors in the unequal distribution of power.
+Prerequisites: SOC 1010 or consent of instructor.
+This course is the study of dominant-subordinate group relations.
+Topics of focus may include religion, ethnicity, race, and gender as factors in the unequal distribution and utilization of power.